 - Birth Trauma

 - Chronic Pain

-Individual and couple therapy, parents consultations
+Individual and couple therapy (50 minutes)

-Trainee Psychologists, Counsellors and Psychotherapists (50 minutes)
+Therapy for Trainee Psychologists, Counsellors and Psychotherapists (50 minutes)

-£60 per hour groups or individual
+£60 per hour for individual supervision

 Private Medical Insurances fees will vary depending on personal insurance.

 I integrate several therapeutic approaches:

 - Mindfulness based models, and relaxation techniques